triplefingers/D7/README.md

 # D7
 Do something every single day

+A weekly task management service to encourages you by charging money if you are unsuccessful.

 # Preparation
 All you have to do is npm install
 - > npm install